Carla Connor

-Carla Connor (also Gordon and Barlow) is a fictional character from the British ITV soap opera Coronation Street, played by Alison King.
+Carla Connor (also Gordon, Barlow, and Connor-Swain) is a fictional character from the British ITV soap opera Coronation Street, played by Alison King.
 She made her first appearance on screen during the episode airing on 1 December 2006 and introduced as the wife of Paul Connor (Sean Gallagher).
 This was King's second role in the soap as she previously played Mrs. Fanshaw for one episode in 2004.
 King appeared in her 1,000th episode as Carla on 22 May 2015.
 Carla has been referred to as "the new Elsie Tanner".

 King was off-screen from February 2009 until October 2009 due to her maternity leave.
 King later took a 6-month break in May 2012 and was offscreen from 16 July to 10 December.
 King quit the role in 2015 and her final scenes aired on 26 May 2016.
 The following year, producer Kate Oates reintroduced Carla and she returned on-screen on 22 December 2017.